cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 `PROOFS == 2` is feasible, if impractical; but `PROOFS == 1` is completely
 broken for such a small field.

+We stress that weak parameters (too small a field, too few proofs, or both) can be exploited to attack any aggregation task using those parameters.
+To mitigate offline attacks, it is necessary to disable all tasks that use the weak parameters.

 ## Choosing the Number of Aggregators {#num-aggregators}

 Two Aggregators are required for privacy in our threat model, but some (V)DAFs,